Skip to content

 Output Control

 --transform - Transform the data to the LDA space after training.
 If set, an output file <prefix>.results.tsv will be created.
-For 10X input, identifiers are 0-based barcode indices (in the input barcodes.tsv.gz).
+For 10X input, identifiers are 0-based barcode indices in the order of the input barcodes.tsv.gz.

 With --transform, the result table now includes two appended columns by default: - topK: topic label (column name) with maximum probability in that row. - topP: the corresponding maximum probability.